ozcanay/likwid-demo/notes.md

 likwid-perfctr -C S0:0-27 -g L3 -m ./a.out
 ```

-This command invokes likwid-perfctr to invoke our executable and run it in parallel across 28 threads.
+This command invokes likwid-perfctr to invoke our executable and run it in parallel across 28 threads *only in socket-0*.
+Since even numbered cores are in socket-0, this run will only run even numbered cores.
+If we were to specify ```S1```, then odd numbered cores would be run.

 # Available event groups (performance groups)